Xinhua News Agency: Reach

 By 2021, Xinhua had 181 bureaus globally, publishing news in multiple languages.
 Xinhua is also responsible for handling, and in some cases, censoring reports from foreign media destined for release in China.
+Xinhuanet is a publicly traded state-owned enterprise controlled by Xinhua News Agency, originally established as the agency's website.
 In 2010, Xinhua acquired prime commercial real estate on Times Square in Manhattan and started an English-language satellite news network.
+In 2017, Xinhua founded China Fortune Media Group to expand its reach.
 Xinhua has paid other media outlets such as The New York Times, The Washington Post, and The Wall Street Journal to carry its advertorial inserts, branded as "China Watch" or "China Focus".

 Internal media

-The CCP's internal media system, in which certain journals are published exclusively for government and party officials, provides information and analysis which are not generally available to the public.
-The State values these internal reports because they contain much of China's most sensitive, controversial, and high-quality investigative journalism.
+The CCP's internal media system, in which certain journals (neican) are published exclusively for government and party officials, provides information and analysis which are not available to the public.
+Xinhua produces reports for these internal journals that contain information that the CCP considers too sensitive for public consumption and can pertain to subjects for security and intelligence purposes.

-Xinhua produces reports for the "internal" journals.
+Xinhua maintains a traditional intelligence gathering function and its reporters file certain internal reports to the CCP leadership from secure rooms in some Chinese embassies.
 Informed observers note that journalists generally like to write for the internal publications because they can write less polemical and more comprehensive stories without making the omissions of unwelcome details commonly made in the media directed to the general public.
 The internal reports, written from a large number of countries, typically consist of in-depth analyses of international situations and domestic attitudes towards regional issues and perceptions of China.

 The Chinese government's internal media publication system follows a strict hierarchical pattern designed to facilitate party control.
 A publication called Reference News—which includes translated articles from abroad as well as news and commentary by Xinhua reporters—is delivered by Xinhua personnel, rather than by the national mail system, to officials at the working level and above.
 A three-to-ten-page report called Internal Reference (Neibu Cankao) is distributed to officials at the ministerial level and higher.
 One example was the first reports on the SARS outbreak by Xinhua which only government officials were allowed to see.
 The most classified Xinhua internal reports are issued to the top dozen or so party and government officials.

 Headquarters and regional offices

-Xinhua headquarters is located in Beijing, strategically located in close proximity to Zhongnanhai, which houses the headquarters of the CCP, the General Secretary, and the State Council.
+Xinhua headquarters is located in Beijing, strategically located near Zhongnanhai, which houses the headquarters of the CCP, the General Secretary, and the State Council.
 Xinhua established its first overseas affiliate in 1947 in London, with Samuel Chinque as publisher.
 It distributes its news from the publication's overseas headquarters in New York City, in conjunction with distributing coverage from the United Nations bureau, as well as its other hubs in Asia, Middle East, Latin America, and Africa.

+As of 2024, Xinhua has over 170 overseas bureaus.